Rida55/Rida55/README.md

 - 👋 Hi, I’m @Rida55
 - 👀 I’m interested in research
-- 🌱 I’m currently learning React native
+- 🌱 I’m experienced React,React native developer
 - 💞️ I’m looking to collaborate on computer science
 - 📫 How to reach me ...